emilottosson/Atg-frontend-case/README.md

 Run project:
 After you have cloned the project from GitHub.
 Follow the steps below to run the project.

+1. Install npm or yarn, I will not show how to do that so take your time and go to next step when that is done.
+(Skip this step if you already have npm or yarn installed).
-1. Use the terminal and step to project folder.
+2. Use the terminal and step to project folder.
 ```$ cd <path to project folder>```
 2. Start application using npm or yarn.
 npm: ```$ npm start```